-I am Cheryl Pratt, an experienced and accredited PACFA counsellor located in the port city’s historic West End.
-I love my work and in some ways I feel being a therapist is like living many lives or at least engaging in multiple life processes.
-Using EMDR (Eye Movement Desensitisation and Reprocessing) has enriched the work I do as a trauma counsellor and it’s extremely rewarding not only to see people recover from trauma and start to feel better but to also see them really connecting with their physical presence, the world around them and feeling fully alive.
+I am Cheryl Pratt, an experienced and accredited PACFA counsellor located in the port city.
+I love my work and I am often reminded that therapy is indeed a gift and a great privilege and using EMDR (Eye Movement Desensitisation and Reprocessing) is rewarding not only when I see people recover from trauma and start to feel better, but also when I see them really connecting with their physical presence, the world around them and feeling fully alive.
 As your therapist I can assure you of confidentiality, respect, empathy and a non judgemental attitude.
 I am willing to travel the extra kilometre or two (or more) with you to ensure you get the help you need.

-I have a wealth of life experience as a teacher, chaplain, journalist, support worker and parent/step-parent.
+Aside from formal qualifications (BA., Dip Ed and a Masters in Counselling) I have a wealth of life experience as a teacher, chaplain, journalist, support worker, therapist and parent/step-parent.
 I have a lived experience as a cancer survivor and feel this has in some ways transformed how I now work with people and how I view the world.
 Working in the addiction field for so many years has alerted me to the all-pervasive effects that trauma has upon the human person.
 After I was trained in EMDR I began to see the profound difference this approach could make, often in a short period of time and even now it never ceases to amaze me.
-I encourage trauma survivors to utilise the many forms of help that are available including yoga, somatic therapies, exercise, art, dramatic therapies, music and spirituality – utilise whatever support it takes to make you feel whole again.
+I encourage trauma survivors to utilise the many forms of help that are available including yoga, somatic therapies, kinesiology, brain spotting, exercise, art, dramatic therapies, music and spirituality – utilise whatever support it takes to make you feel whole again.

 How I Can Help You

 I am able to assist in the following areas: